johnzw/johnzw.github.io/_posts/2015-12-08-deploy-flask-project-on-apache2-with-mod_wsgi.md

 But, it appeared that it doesn’t work that way.
 The error message said the socket port is already taken.
 And I don’t know which process is using it.
 Thus, I seek for another solution:Apache2.

-I have used Apache2 in my wordpress project. everything works fine: No tricky set up, just one more config file, few modifications on the “permission” config file, load the new config, restart the application and DONE.
+I have used Apache2 in my wordpress project. everything works fine: No tricky set up, just:

+1. one more config file
+2. few modifications on the “permission” config file
+3. load the new config
+4. restart the application
+5. DONE.

-Except this time we have to add one “mod_wsgi” stuff, and it drives me really mad.
+Except this time we have to add one “mod_wsgi” stuff, and it drives me crazy.

 Here are five more links which helps a lot during the process: